64robots/nova-fields/README.md

 We are also adding events in vue components that propagates up to the chain so the parent notices when something has happened

 Looking forward to see your feedback.

+### Install

+Run this command in your nova project:
+`composer require 64robots/nova-fields`